 Day 3 – Pelee Island

-Day 3 was a long one with a ferry ride over to Pelee Island.
+Day 3, the last day of the 3 day itinerary to Southern Canada, was a long one with a ferry ride over to Pelee Island.
 Pelee Island is the largest island in Lake Erie and the southermost populated area of Canada.
 It is connected by ferry to both Canada and the United States.

 You are required to arrive at the ferry terminal 30 minutes prior to sailing, and masks must be worn throughout the voyage.
 The ride over to Pelee Island is approximately 1.5 hours.
 At this time, no food is allowed on the ship but personal water is allowed.
 Fur friends can also join you on this voyage.